jjsch-dev/rotary-encoder/README.md

 On GitHub there are many components developed for esp32, some very good like [David Antliff](https://github.com/DavidAntliff/esp32-rotary-encoder-example).
 While it works, it makes extensive use of IRQs to decode the two bit gray code.

 Therefore, to reduce misfires due to contact bounces and lack of Schmitt trigger, I used the strategy of defining one of the pins as clock (A) and the other as data (B), in idle state the irq clock is enabled and data disabled.
-When the user changes the position of the shaft, the isr is triggered which deactivates the irq clock, enables the irq data and programs a timer, which when it expires defines the position and the state, and the last step is to wait for the data irq to return to the idle state.
+When the user changes the shaft position, the isr is triggered which deactivates the irq clock, enables the irq data and programs a timer, which when it expires defines the position and the state, and the last step is to wait for the data irq to return to the idle state.

 ## Circuit